lightningdevkit/rust-lightning/CONTRIBUTING.md

 don't hesitate to ask if the assigned party or previous commenters are still working on it if it has been awhile.

+Any changes that have nontrivial backwards compatibility considerations should have an entry added in the `pending_changelog` folder which includes the CHANGELOG entries that should be added in the next release.

 Peer review
 -----------